Trust in NZ Media Plummets

 • Journalism is the least trusted profession.

-• Polls, analysis, and general reporting from mainstream media outlets have made some consistently incorrect predictions: such as regarding the outcome of the UK’s Brexit referendum, recent Australian elections, or the election of Donald Trump.
+• Polls, analysis, and general reporting from mainstream media outlets have made consistently incorrect predictions.
+This is true in New Zealand and overseas, and has been going for years, consider: the outcome of the UK’s Brexit referendum or the election of Donald Trump.
 Some have suggested such predictions represent a disconnect between mainstream media and the silent majority – an unspecified large group of any nation’s population who keep their opinions to themselves.
 Others have suggested the media’s political bias is to blame.
-At the very least, examples such as these have led many to question the methods mainstream media outlets use to collect data (such as opinion polls), and the degree of journalistic rigour applied to the raw data.
+At the very least, many might fairly question the methods mainstream media outlets use to collect data, such as opinion polls, and the degree of journalistic rigour applied to any raw data collected.

 • The modern world is filled with any number of things competing for our attention on a minute-to-minute basis.
 This means it takes even more sensational or outright fake headlines and news stories to get us to notice.
-It is not hard to imagine this trend may be pushing even the most professional and experienced journalists away from ‘proper’ investigative journalism and towards more sensational stories.
+This trend may be pushing even the most professional and experienced journalists away from ‘proper’ investigative journalism and towards more sensational stories.

-For better or worse, the points above have all accelerated the development of non-mainstream media and sources of information, which may be more inclined towards fake news than mainstream outlets, and in many cases could be more biased.
+For better or worse, the points above have all accelerated the development of non-mainstream media and sources of information.
+They’re also leading us to collectively turn off the news.

 Biologically, we’re hard-wired to pay close attention to negative things, so we can avoid them.
-This is a throwback to evolution, as our cave-based ancestors needed to carefully remember things that might cause them fatal harm: such as poisonous berries, or the regions where predators such as sabre-toothed tigers roamed.
+This is an evolution throwback, as our cave-based ancestors needed to carefully remember things that might cause them fatal harm: such as poisonous berries, or the regions where predators roamed.
 Our modern brains still have this programming, which means we pay a lot more attention to negative information than positive information.

 We never see a journalist saying to the camera, “I’m reporting live from a country where a war has not broken out” or “…reporting live from a city that has not been ravished by a hurricane”.
-As long as bad things have not vanished from the face of the earth, there will always be plenty of incidents and accidents to fill the news, especially when billions of smartphones have turned most of the world’s population into crime reporters and war correspondents.
+If bad things have not vanished from the face of the earth, there will always be plenty of incidents and accidents to fill the news, especially when billions of smartphones have turned most of the world’s population into live crime reporters and war correspondents.

-Crisis is a word much-loved by amateur and professional journalists alike, though it has become so overused it’s starting to lose meaning.
-The term crisis is now used to describe nearly every newsworthy situation, which might include the climate, Covid-19, poverty, inequality, the housing crisis, and so on.
-Paying close attention to such anxiety-inducing headlines bemoaning the latest crisis might not only have a negative impact on your overall wellbeing, but could also give you a distorted or pessimistic view of the world, here’s why…
+Crisis is a word much-loved by journalists, though it has become so overused it’s starting to lose all meaning.
+The term crisis is now used to describe nearly any newsworthy situation, which might include the climate, health, poverty, inequality, housing, and has extended as a descriptor for the topic of this entire webpage, the New Zealand media crisis!
+Paying close attention to such anxiety-inducing headlines bemoaning the latest crisis might not only have a negative impact on your overall wellbeing, but could also give you a distorted or pessimistic view of the world…

 1. Globally, the number of people living in extreme poverty fell by more than one billion from 1990 to 2015.
 Even better, since 2018, more than half of the world’s population is considered middle class or wealthier.